stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

 **Verify Instant Backup Get Skipped:**

-If we try to trigger an instant backup by creating a `BackupSession`, it will get skipped.
+If we try to trigger an instant backup by creating a `BackupSession` manually, it will be ignored.
 The sidecar container will write an event to the BackupSession describing why it has skipped taking the backup.

 Below is the YAML of the `BackupSession` that we are going to create,